Omarfadalla/Survival-Extreme/README.md

 And Voila! you have made you OWN project!
 ## Feedback

+##  How to use
+Open the Godot 4 app: Launch the Godot Editor and click import to import the project.
+Navigate to the cloned folder and select the project.godot file to import it.
+Click Import & Edit which wil open the project for you to be able to edit it and make it your own.
+To run the game press F5 (or click the Play button in the top right) to run the main scene and test the game to ensure it works properly.
+Ai use is declared according to hack Club requirements AI was used to help me create an upgrade system but it didnt get fully finished yet as I didn't know how to implement state machines into Godot

+Check Out The Game On ITCH.IO >> https://omarfadalla.itch.io/survival-extreme-part-1

+made specially for hack club !

+If you have any feedback, please reach out to us at github Click Export Project and choose a destination folder and click Save.
+And Voila! you have made you OWN project!
+## Feedback

 Ai use is declared according to hack Club requirements AI was used to help me create an upgrade system but it didnt get fully finished yet as I didn't know how to implement state machines into Godot